High-performance liquid chromatography: Legal

-This technique is also used for detection of illicit drugs in urine.
-The most common method of drug detection is an immunoassay.
+This technique is also used for detection of illicit drugs in various samples.
+The most common method of drug detection has been an immunoassay.
 This method is much more convenient.
-However, convenience comes at the cost of specificity and coverage of a wide range of drugs.
-As HPLC is a method of determining (and possibly increasing) purity, using HPLC alone in evaluating concentrations of drugs is somewhat insufficient.
-With this, HPLC in this context is often performed in conjunction with mass spectrometry.
-Using liquid chromatography instead of gas chromatography in conjunction with MS circumvents the necessity for derivitizing with acetylating or alkylation agents, which can be a burdensome extra step.
-This technique has been used to detect a variety of agents like doping agents, drug metabolites, glucuronide conjugates, amphetamines, opioids, cocaine, BZDs, ketamine, LSD, cannabis, and pesticides.
+However, convenience comes at the cost of specificity and coverage of a wide range of drugs, therefore, HPLC has been used as well as an alternative method.
+As HPLC is a method of determining (and possibly increasing) purity, using HPLC alone in evaluating concentrations of drugs was somewhat insufficient.
+Therefore, HPLC in this context is often performed in conjunction with mass spectrometry.
+Using liquid chromatography-mass spectrometry (LC-MS) instead of gas chromatography-mass spectrometry (GC-MS) circumvents the necessity for derivitizing with acetylating or alkylation agents, which can be a burdensome extra step.
+LC-MS has been used to detect a variety of agents like doping agents, drug metabolites, glucuronide conjugates, amphetamines, opioids, cocaine, BZDs, ketamine, LSD, cannabis, and pesticides.
 Performing HPLC in conjunction with mass spectrometry reduces the absolute need for standardizing HPLC experimental runs.